knshetty/ebook-searcher-app/README.md

 * [Ember.js](http://emberjs.com/) a SPA framework
 * [Blockly](https://developers.google.com/blockly/) a visual programming editor library
-* [IT-eBooks API](http://it-ebooks-api.info/) an open RESTful webservice to access eBooks information
+* [IT-eBooks API](http://it-ebooks-api.info/) an open RESTful webservice to access eBooks information available on [IT-eBooks website](http://it-ebooks.info/)
+* [Google Books API](https://developers.google.com/books/docs/overview) an open RESTful webservice to access information on books available on [Google Books website](https://books.google.com/)

 ### What can one do with this web-app?

-* Search eBooks across multiple RESTful-resources
+* Search for books across multiple RESTful-resources
 * Compose-&-Combine search queries & their results using visual blocks
-* Provides a set of interactive visual blocks, i.e. for example a mouse-click on any given visual block produces an instant UI response.
+* Interact with visual blocks in the editor's toolbox.
+For example, a mouse-click on any given visual block produces an instant UI response.

 ### Ember.js highlights: